Osaka makes Miami quarterfinals, says she's more grateful

 “It’s really funny for me, because last year here I made it to the quarters, too,” Osaka said.
 “It was after I won Australia and I wasn’t that grateful.
 I kind of expected to win.”

 Wins these days just mean more, after ongoing struggles and time away from the game to deal with her mental health.
-Her ranking in the world has dipped to No. 77 — it could get somewhere around No. 30 if she wins the Miami title — and she hasn’t won a tournament since that Australian Open victory last year.
+Her ranking has dipped to No. 77 — it could get somewhere around No. 30 if she wins the Miami title — and she hasn’t won a tournament since that Australian Open last year.

 But her stay in Miami so far has been nothing but happiness, with three easy wins — all in straight sets — and the added benefit of a walkover victory in there as well.